Hairless Dog Breeds

 American Hairless Terrier

-The American hairless terrier is an intelligent and playful medium sized dog.
-It is completely hairless.
+The American Hairless Terrier is an intelligent and playful medium sized dog that is completely hairless.

-It was originally bred in Louisiana, USA in the late 70’s.
+It was originally bred from the Rat Terrier in Louisiana, USA in the late 1970’s.
 There is also a coated variety which has very short, shiny hair that rarely sheds.

 Chinese Crested

-The Chinese Crested is a really affectionate and lively little dog.
+The Chinese Crested is an affectionate and lively little dog.
 It will develop very strong bonds with its human family and gets along well with children.
 It is a great choice for those with small homes or yards.

 Xoloitzcuintli (Mexican Hairless Dog)